 The governor then criticized Shimizu's response to the crisis so far:

 Isn't there a more sincere way to apologize?
 I don't want to hear the words 'unpredictable scale of the tsunami' ever again.
 [The workers in the Fukushima nuclear plant] are working harder than the president.
 They're the only hope for the residents of this prefecture.
 I wish their working environment would be improved.

-As was the case with the lingering BP oil spill crisis and apology, it is very difficult for TEPCO officials to offer a credible apology when the damage, pain and suffering continue to unfold before everyone's eyes, and when some of the most devastating effects of ongoing radiation poisoning are virtually guaranteed to kick in over the next months and years.
+As was the case with a lingering BP oil spill crisis and apology that had happened around that time, it is very difficult for TEPCO officials to offer a credible apology when the damage, pain and suffering continued to unfold before everyone's eyes, and when some of the most devastating effects of ongoing radiation poisoning were virtually guaranteed to kick in over the subsequent months and years.

 And, of course, TEPCO also owes an enormous debt of gratitude to the individuals who sacrificed their health and safety to manage an ever worsening meltdown and cooling crisis, many of whom accepted the job of cleaning up the nuclear waste after.
 These individuals and their families will probably never receive the kind of thanks, gratitude and apology they deserve.

 TEPCO also gets very poor grades for failing to apologise for the way they managed the crisis—the public relations campaign, spin and delays inevitably jeopardized the health of tens of thousands of citizens in surrounding areas.

 These inexcusable mistakes obviously compounded the problem by expanding the number of reasons for additional apologies.